Nikhilesh-cherukuri/Datamining-project/README.md

     4.winpty docker exec -it cvat_server bash -ic 'python3 ~/manage.py createsuperuser'

-    5. Then setup the Username,email address and password
+    5.Then setup the Username,email address and password

 9. Now go to chrome and open https//:localhost:8080.